Acupuncture & Anxiety: How can acupuncture reduce anxiety & improve wellbeing?

 The vagus nerve is the 10th cranial nerve and it interacts with the heart, lungs, esophagus, digestive tract, adrenals and the uterus.
 This helps explain why those with anxiety often have multiple health symptoms.
 Acupuncture has been shown to improve vagal tone, which helps improve health symptoms in related organs while naturally stimulating higher dopamine levels (Torres-Rosas, 2014).
 The acupuncture point most often utilized in these studies is St36, ZuSanLi.
 Try doing acupressure at this point: Locate St36 by placing one hand just below the outer knee cap (index finger by the knee cap), use your other hand to find St 36 (just below your pinkie finger) just off the outer shin.

 Try herbs for anxiety!
-A licensed acupuncturist and herbalist can help you discover your OM pattern and provide you with a perfect herbal formula to quell your anxiety and calm your mind and body.
+A licensed acupuncture practitioner can help quell your anxiety and calm your mind and body.

-Come try Acupuncture & herbal medicine for anxiety @ Yin Rising Acupuncture!
+Come try Acupuncture & herbal medicine for anxiety @ Yin Rising Acupuncture with Anna Lunaria,, L.Ac.!

 Bergland, Christopher, Feb.
 02, 2013, The Neurobiology of Grace Under Pressure: 8 Habits that Stimulate your vagus Nerve and Keep You Calm, Cool, and Collected https://www.psychologytoday.com/blog/the-athletes-way/201302/the-neurobiology-grace-under-pressure